reduxjs/redux/docs/introduction/GettingStarted.md

 - You have reasonable amounts of data changing over time
 - You need a single source of truth for your state
 - You find that keeping all your state in a top-level component is no longer sufficient

-Yes, these guidelines are subjective and vague, but this is for good reason.
-The point at which you should integrate Redux into your application is different for every user and different for every application.

 > **For more thoughts on how Redux is meant to be used, see:**<br>
 >